Competition and R&D Financing: Evidence from the Biopharmaceutical Industry

-How does competition affect innovation and how it is financed in R&D-intensive firms?
+How does competition affect innovation investment and how it is financed in R&D-intensive firms?
 We study the interaction between competition, R&D investments, and the financing choices of such firms using data on biopharmaceutical firms.
-Motivated by existing theories, we develop several empirically testable hypotheses.
-The key predictions are that, as competition increases, R&D-intensive firms will: (1) increase R&D investment relative to investment in assets-in-place that support existing products; (2) carry more cash and maintain less net debt; and (3) experience declining betas but greater total stock return volatility due to higher idiosyncratic risk.
-We first establish stylized facts using time-series evidence that is consistent with these predictions.
-To address the endogeneity issue introduced by the fact that a firm's R&D investments and the product-market competition it faces influence each other, we then provide further evidence supporting these predictions through a differences-in-differences analysis.
+Motivated by existing theories, we develop empirically testable hypotheses.
+The key predictions are that, as competition increases, R&D-intensive firms will: (1) increase R&D investment relative to investment in assets-in-place that support existing products; (2) carry more cash; and (3) maintain less net debt.
+We provide evidence supporting these predictions by exploiting differences between the biopharma industry and other industries, as well as heterogeneity within the biopharma industry, in response to an exogenous change in competition.

 Keywords: Healthcare Finance; Pharmaceutical Industry; Biotechnology Industry; Capital Structure; R&D Investments; Competition